 Need-based Scholarships

 Students with financial need who do not qualify for another award may apply for tuition assistance through the need-based scholarship.
-Need-based scholarships are available to MDiv, MA, and certain Certificate students enrolled at residential campuses.
+Need-based scholarships are available to MDiv, MA, and Certificate students enrolled at residential campuses.
 Students enrolled online through RTS Global may be eligible for the 3+1 Scholarship.
 See below for more info.

 All scholarships are limited to five years for the MDiv, three years for the MA, or two years for certificate programs except where otherwise noted.